Procedure Name: UCM's Discrimination, Harassment, Sexual Misconduct, & Retaliation Grievance Process |

 3. The frequency of interaction between the persons involved in the relationship.

-“Domestic violence” means felony or misdemeanor crimes committed by a person who:
+“Domestic violence” means felony or misdemeanor crimes committed :

 â—Ź Shares a child in common with the victim; or